How To Reward and Engage Non-Commission Employees

 It’s easy to use compensation to motivate some employees—especially those whose roles are performance-based or work for commission.
 But how do you put fire under the seat of those who aren’t in commission-based, numbers-oriented roles at your company?
+How do you reward and engage non-commission employees?

 Are big bonuses enough to drive high performance for those employees?
 Will a yearly check that’s really based on company performance and not the individual employee’s performance be enough to change that individual’s work?